 Love language?
 So do we.
 That's why we’re launching a new tutorial series exploring the richness of AI, language, and NLP — starting with an introduction to language models.
-If you're also interested in joining a curated community dedicated to NLP and data labeling, please join the waitlist here!
-And if you're looking for a data labeling platform and workforce, say hello.
+Interested in $50 of free labels?
+Fill out our 30-second form and we'll get you started today!

 Language models are a core component of NLP systems, from machine translation to speech recognition.
 Intuitively, you can think of language models as answering: “How English is this phrase?”

 Take, for example, these two sentences: “the cat runs up the tree” and “cat up the runs tree the”.
 A good language model should assign a higher probability to the former since it's the more “English”-sounding one.
 This scoring can then be used in dozens of downstream applications.

 For example, speech recognition systems need to disambiguate between phonetically similar phrases like “recognize speech” and “wreck a nice beach”, and a language model can help pick the one that sounds the most natural in a given context.
 For instance, a speech recognition system transcribing a lecture on audio systems should likely prefer "recognize speech", whereas a news flash about an extraterrestrial invasion of Miami should likely prefer "wreck a nice beach".

 Similarly, a French-English machine translation system could leverage a language model to rank translation candidates according to their fluency.
 If two translations for "je t'aime" are "I you love" and "I love you", an English language model would hopefully pick the latter as the better translation.

 Intuition: Thinking Like an Alien

 Imagine you're an alien whose spaceship crashes into Earth.
 You're far from home, and you need to blend in until the rescue team arrives.
 You want to pick up some food, maybe watch Squid Game to learn about human culture, and so you need to learn how to speak like an earthling first.